Trading strategies

 short strangle example

-Long straddle is where you buy both a call and a put option on the same stock with the same strike price and expiration date.
+A long straddle involves buying both a call and a put option on the same stock with the same strike price and expiration date.
 You profit if the stock moves significantly in either direction.
-The maximum loss is limited to the combined premiums paid for the options.
+The maximum loss is limited to the combined premiums paid with OTC options (or the combined option prices multiplied by the stake for spread bet options).

 This strategy allows traders to profit from big price swings, whether upwards or downwards.
 It's a bet on volatility rather than a specific price direction.

 These are just a handful of strategies available in options trading.
-Each have their own nuances, based on specific market conditions and trader objectives.
-As with all trading methods, it's crucial to understand each strategy fully and consider your risk tolerance.
+Each has its own nuances, based on specific market conditions and trader objectives.
+As with all trading methods, it's important to make sure that you understand each strategy and consider your risk tolerance.

 Managing your risk